-- 1 Mr. Girling is an employee of TCPL and participates in the Company's executive share unit program.
+1 Mr. Girling is an employee of TCPL and participates in the Company's executive share unit program.
 He does not participate in the DSU program.
-Securities owned, controlled or directed include common shares that Mr. Girling has a right to acquire through exercise of stock options that are vested under the stock option plan, which is described in Schedule D to this AIF under the heading Compensation Executive compensation.
+Securities owned, controlled or directed include common shares that Mr. Girling has a right to acquire through exercise of stock options that are vested under the stock option plan, which is described in Schedule D to this AIF under the heading Compensation - Executive compensation.
 Directors as such do not participate in the stock option plan.
-Mr. Girling, as an employee of TCPL, has the right to acquire 1,798,026 TransCanada common shares under vested stock options, which amount is included in this chart. - 2 Mr. Girling's holdings include 4,000 shares held by his wife. - 3 Mr. Richels' holdings represent 10,000 shares held in a family partnership controlled by Mr. Richels and his wife. - 4 Mr. Stewart's holdings include 2,052 shares held by his wife. - 5 Mr. Waugh's holdings include 4,220 shares held by his wife.
+Mr. Girling, as an employee of TCPL, has the right to acquire 1,756,310 TransCanada common shares under vested stock options.

+2 Mr. Girling's holdings include 4,000 shares held by his wife.

+- 3 Mr. Richels' holdings represent 10,000 shares held in a family partnership controlled by Mr. Richels and his wife. - 4 Mr. Stewart's holdings include 2,129 shares held by his wife. - 5 Mr. Waugh's holdings include 4,220 shares held by his wife.